-During the financial year, 98.5% of the Fund's income derived from National Lottery proceeds.
-The remaining income is derived from bank interest and award repayments of 0.5%, and from other income in relation to the project income, of 1%.
+During the financial year, 92.5% of the Fund's income derived from National Lottery proceeds.
+The remaining income is derived from interest of 4.5%, and from other income in relation to the project income and award repayments of 3%.